Which copper news stood out to investors the most in 2019? We run through our five most popular articles of the year in this overview.

 With that said, ICSG still expects global refined production growth of 2.8 percent this year and a 1.2 percent increase in 2020.

 In March, Chilean miner Antofagasta (LSE:ANTO,OTC Pink:ANFGF) announced that it would soon enter an agreement with BHP (ASX:BHP,NYSE:BHP,LSE:BHP) over access to desalinated water.
 This was an important step in developing the Zaldivar copper mine, located in the Atacama region, one of the driest places in the world.

 “We have been negotiating for three or four months, and we are nearing the end of that.
 I am hopeful that we will reach a good agreement,” said Antofagasta Vice President of Administration and Finance Alfredo Atucha in an interview with Chilean media.

 The Zaldivar mine was already fully operational, producing 55,000 metric tons of copper in 2017, but Antofagasta hopes to extend operations to 2031, a move that requires additional water.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Securities Disclosure: I, Amanda Kay, currently hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Sasha Dhesi, currently hold no direct investment interest in any company mentioned in this article.

 Editorial Disclosure: The Investing News Network does not guarantee the accuracy or thoroughness of the information reported in the interviews it conducts.
 The opinions expressed in these interviews do not reflect the opinions of the Investing News Network and do not constitute investment advice.
 All readers are encouraged to perform their own due diligence.